wagtail/wagtail/docs/topics/pages.rst

 Obtaining URLs for page instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Page.get_url(request)`` method can be called whenever a page URL is needed.
-It defaults to returning local URLs (not including the protocol or domain) if it can detect that the page is on the current site (via ``request.site``); otherwise, a full URL including the protocol and domain is returned.
+It defaults to returning local URLs (not including the protocol or domain) if it determines that the page is on the current site (via the hostname in ``request``); otherwise, a full URL including the protocol and domain is returned.
 Whenever possible, the optional ``request`` argument should be included to enable per-request caching of site-level URL information and facilitate the generation of local URLs.

 A common use case for ``get_url(request)`` is in any custom template tag your project may include for generating navigation menus.
 When writing such a custom template tag, ensure that it includes ``takes_context=True`` and use ``context.get('request')`` to safely pass the
 request or ``None`` if no request exists in the context.